-Borrowers Shopping For Mortgage With Bad Credit
+Can You Go Shopping For Mortgage With Bad Credit

-As mentioned in the previous paragraph, prime mortgage loan borrowers do have the benefit of shopping for the best mortgage rates.
-Prime borrowers are mortgage loan borrowers with over 740 FICO credit scores, have 20% or more down payment to put down on a home purchase, have lower debt to income ratios, and have near perfect credit with timely payment history.
-The biggest factor in getting the best possible mortgage rates are the mortgage loan applicant’s credit scores.
-To get the best possible mortgage rates, the borrower needs a credit score higher than 740 FICO.
-Shopping for mortgage with bad credit, especially lower credit scores, will be challenging.
-Most folks shopping for mortgage with bad credit normally do not have much say so on the mortgage rates because there are only limited amount of mortgage lenders that specialize in home loans with bad credit.
-A mortgage loan borrower with credit scores under 600 FICO will be lucky to get a mortgage loan approval and not have too much choice in getting the best mortgage rates.
+As mentioned in the previous paragraph, prime borrowers do have the benefit of shopping for the best mortgage rates.
+Prime borrowers are consumers with over 740 credit scores, have 20% or more down payment to put down on a home purchase, have lower debt to income ratios, and have near-perfect credit with timely payment history.
+The biggest factor in getting the best possible mortgage rates is the applicant’s credit scores.
+To get the best possible mortgage rates, the borrower needs a credit score higher than 740.
+However, borrowers with bad credit can shop for a mortgage.
+Not all bad credit lenders will get you high rates.
+Lenders differ in pricing on rates.

 Finding The Right Lender When Shopping For Mortgage With Bad Credit

-If you are shopping for mortgage with bad credit and are told that you do not qualify due to that mortgage lender’s overlays, please contact Gustan Cho Associates at 262-716-8151 or email us at email@example.com.
+Most lenders will have a debt to income ratio overlays on FHA Loans that cap them at 45% debt-to-income ratios.
+Other examples of common overlays are outstanding collection accounts.
+FHA does not require borrowers to pay off old collection accounts.
+However, many banks and mortgage companies will not approve a loan applicant with outstanding collection accounts.
+They require all collection accounts to have been paid and reported satisfied on their credit report.
+Borrowers shopping for mortgage with bad credit and are told that they do not qualify due to that lender’s overlays, please contact Gustan Cho Associates at 800-900-8569 or text us for a faster response.
+Or email us at email@example.com.
 The team at Gustan Cho Associates is available 7 days a week, evenings, weekends, and holidays.
 We do not have any mortgage lender overlays and just go off the federal minimum mortgage lending guidelines.